Tony Iommi is in touch with Ozzy Osbourne "every day" during lockdown

 “Neighbours have dropped a note through the door asking if I want any shopping,” Iommi said of being stuck indoors at his home in Worcestershire.
 “They’re looking out for the poor old sod!”

-The musician went on to say that he believes the social restrictions implemented to curb the spread of COVID-19 have in fact “brought us all closer”.
+He went on to say that he believes the social restrictions implemented to curb the spread of COVID-19 have in fact “brought us all closer” together.

 “I’m even in touch with Ozzy every day as he gets over his own health problems in LA,” Iommi added.